dailybruin/the-stack/_posts/2023-02-15-study-abroad.md

     <canvas id="studyAbroadData" width="600" height="350"></canvas>
  </div>

+The bar chart above shows the number of students who studied abroad each year from 2009 and 2022 through UCEAP and the Travel Study programs.
+(CQ#4 Sheets 1/2)

+Over time, the popularity of UCEAP programs has steadily increased, peaking during the 2018-2019 academic year with 1,266 study abroad students.
+(CQ#4 Sheet 4) However, following worldwide travel restrictions resulting from the COVID-19 pandemic, the number of UCEAP students fell by nearly two-thirds in the following academic year, (CQ#4 Sheet 1)according to the Centers for Disease Control and Prevention (CQ #1).
+Additionally, in February 2020, the UCLA International Education Office suspended all summer study abroad programs due to the increasing number of COVID-19 cases (CQ #2).

 ### Which countries are students studying abroad in?
 The heat map below displays the number of students who have studied abroad within each country since 2009, broken down by the total number of UCEAP students and Travel Study.